The Securities Litigation Review: France

 The prohibition of 'market manipulation' is twofold.
 It includes share price manipulation, namely transactions or orders to trade that give false or misleading signals as to the supply of, demand for or price of listed securities, or that secure their price at an abnormal or artificial level, as well as transactions or orders to trade that employ fictitious devices or any other form of deception or contrivance.
 It also includes the dissemination of false or misleading information with respect to listed securities by any person who knew (or should have known) that the information was false.11

-The EU also adopted a number of other directives that are relevant to securities litigation, notably the Transparency Directive,12 the Takeover Directive,13 the Markets in Financial Instruments Directive and Regulation (MiFID II14 and MiFIR),15 which were adopted for the purpose of strengthening financial markets' efficiency, resilience and transparency by regulating more types of securities and areas of broker conduct, and recently the Prospectus Regulation,16 which was adopted to ease information requirements for small and medium-sized enterprises and frequent issuers of securities.
+The EU also adopted a number of other directives and regulations that are relevant to securities litigation, notably the Transparency Directive,12 the Takeover Directive,13 the Markets in Financial Instruments Directive and Regulation (MiFID II14 and MiFIR),15 which were adopted for the purpose of strengthening financial markets' efficiency, resilience and transparency by regulating more types of securities and areas of broker conduct, and the Prospectus Regulation,16 which was adopted to ease information requirements for small and medium-sized enterprises and frequent issuers of securities.
+Recently, the EU also adopted the Sustainable Finance Disclosure Regulation, which aims to channel private investment towards sustainable investing, while avoiding 'greenwashing'.17

 The European Court of Justice (ECJ) has jurisdiction to interpret EU rules by issuing preliminary rulings, if requested by national courts.
-Another major protagonist is the European Securities and Markets Authority (ESMA), which is empowered to implement technical standards (after conducting, in some cases, market consultations)19 or take specific measures if authorised by a directive or regulation.20 The ESMA also provides soft law guidance that addresses practical complexities related to the European directives and regulations21 and is granted the power to prosecute and fine rating agencies for matters of internal governance, internal control and record-keeping failings.22
+Another major protagonist is the European Securities and Markets Authority (ESMA), which is empowered to implement technical standards (after conducting, in some cases, market consultations)20 or take specific measures if authorised by a directive or regulation.21 The ESMA also provides soft law guidance that addresses practical complexities related to the European directives and regulations22 and is granted the power to prosecute and fine rating agencies for matters of internal governance, internal control and record-keeping failings.23

 Although EU law forms much of the relevant French law and regulation, French law continues to have its particularities.
 Provisions of the EU directives have been implemented under French law, including in the General Regulation of the French stock markets regulator, the Financial Markets Authority (AMF).
 In addition, the AMF provides soft law guidance and the decisions of its Enforcement Committee as well as court precedents are a significant source of law.
 Finally, legal doctrine tends to play a more significant role than in other jurisdictions.

-For instance, French law complements EU rules by requiring any person preparing a financial transaction relating to an issuer to immediately inform the market, unless the confidentiality of the information can be ensured,23 and by imposing enhanced transparency requirements during public tender offers.24 It also requires disclosure of certain shareholders' agreements25 and provides for a series of sanctions in the event of failure to disclose the crossing by security holders of certain ownership thresholds.26 Also, AMF guidelines have further specified EU rules on immediate disclosure of inside information.27
+For instance, French law complements EU rules by requiring any person preparing a financial transaction relating to an issuer to immediately inform the market, unless the confidentiality of the information can be ensured,24 and by imposing enhanced transparency requirements during public tender offers.25 It also requires disclosure of certain shareholders' agreements26 and provides for a series of sanctions in the event of failure to disclose the crossing by security holders of certain ownership thresholds.27 Also, AMF guidelines have further specified EU rules on immediate disclosure of inside information.28

 ii Regulatory authorities